Takashiidobe/notes/src/programming-languages/javascript/check-if-array-in-js.md

 ---
-title: check-if-array-in-js
+title: "Check if Array in JS"
 ---

-If Array In Js

 # Check if Array in JS